getredash/redash/docs/misc/backup_restore.rst

-How To: Backup your re:dash database and restore it on a different server
+How To: Backup your Re:dash database and restore it on a different server
 =================

 **Note:** This guide assumes that the default database name (redash) has not been changed.

 1. Check the size of your redash database.
-This can be done by creating a query within redash itself against the 're:dash metadata' data source.
+This can be done by creating a query within redash itself against the 'Re:dash metadata' data source.

 .. code::